-In addition to its bylaws, RAYPAC adheres to the following principles:
+In addition to its bylaws, RTX PAC adheres to the following principles:

-- RAYPAC does not seek, request or expect any specific benefit for its contributions to candidates or for any official act;
+RTX PAC does not seek, request or expect any specific benefit for its contributions to candidates or any official act;

-- RAYPAC contributions are primarily intended for individuals seeking U.S. federal and state elective office.
-RAYPAC will only make contributions to leadership PACs, multi-candidate PACs, organizational or association PACs, or ballot measures (local, state or federal) after careful and deliberate consideration by the Steering Committee.
+RTX PAC contributions are primarily intended for individuals seeking U.S. federal and state elective office.
+RTX PAC will only make contributions to leadership PACs, multi-candidate PACs, organizational or association PACs, or ballot measures (local, state or federal) after careful and deliberate consideration by the Steering Committee.

 The Steering Committee considers the following factors in deciding the timing and amount of contributions to candidates:

-- The candidate’s voting record and views on business issues of importance to Raytheon Technologies and industries critical to the Company’s business;
+- The candidate’s voting record and views on business issues of importance to RTX and industries critical to the Company’s business;

 - The candidate’s support for spending sufficient to maintain a modern and capable civil aviation infrastructure, U.S. military and intelligence community, and a healthy industrial base for both;

-- Whether the candidate occupies or seeks a position in Congress that has a geographical or jurisdictional impact on the Company’s interests, or where Raytheon Technologies employees and suppliers maintain constituent relationships;
+- Whether the candidate occupies or seeks a position in Congress that has a geographical or jurisdictional impact on the Company’s interests, or where RTX employees and suppliers maintain constituent relationships;

-- The candidate’s support for Raytheon Technologies programs, products and services and the Company’s mission domestically or internationally; and
+- The candidate’s support for RTX programs, products and services and the Company’s mission domestically or internationally; and

 - The candidate demonstrates a commitment to our core values of trust, respect, accountability, and collaboration.

-RAYPAC is registered with the Federal Election Commission (“FEC”) and contributes to some non-federal elections where federal PACs are legally permitted to participate.
-All contributions made by RAYPAC are reported per the FEC's required filing schedule and as required by state or local law in jurisdictions where non-federal contributions are made.
-Contribution information for RAYPAC, as well as for the legacy UTC PAC, is available at www.fec.gov.
-RAYPAC and UTC PAC contributions for 2021 are enumerated in historical summaries below.
+RTX PAC is registered with the Federal Election Commission (“FEC”) and contributes to some non-federal elections in jurisdictions where federal PACs are legally permitted to participate.
+All contributions made by RTX PAC are reported per the FEC's required filing schedule and as required by state or local law in jurisdictions where non-federal contributions are made.
+You can find a full list of all candidates and committees to which RTX PAC has contributed here.

 Since December 31, 2019, neither RTX nor its subsidiaries have sponsored any separate state political action committees.

-In the ordinary course of business, RTX participates in and pays membership dues to certain trade associations.
+In the ordinary course of business, RTX participates in, and pays membership dues to, certain trade associations.
 Membership in trade associations can provide a number of benefits including: facilitating the Company's ability to stay abreast of technical issues and emerging industry standards; providing educational opportunities for employees; supporting workforce development initiatives; reporting on trends relevant to the Company’s business; and engaging in public advocacy and education on behalf of the membership.
 Some trade associations utilize a portion of membership dues for non-deductible lobbying regarding issues of common concern to members.
 Under IRC Section 6033(e)(1), trade associations are required to inform contributors of the portion of annual dues, if any, attributable to lobbying expenses.
-Generally, RTX does not make payments to trade associations or other tax-exempt organizations that are designated for political purposes.
-In the event that the Company makes such a payment in the future, it would disclose that information.
+RTX does not make payments to trade associations or other tax-exempt organizations that are designated for election-related purposes.

-A listing of any 501(c)(4), 501(c)(6), and Section 527 associations to which RTX paid dues or made contributions of $10,000 or more in 2021 and any such associations to which UTC, RTN, or RTX paid dues or made contributions of $10,000 or more in 2020, and the portion of such payments, if any, not deductible under IRC Section 162(e)(1), are set forth in the Association Payment Listings.
+A listing of any 501(c)(6) associations to which RTX paid dues or made contributions of $25,000 or more and the portion of such payments, if any, not deductible under IRC Section 162(e)(1), are set forth in the Association Payment Listings.

 Federal lobbying activities

-In full compliance with the LDA and the Lobbying-Related Policies, the Company's lobbying activities and expenses, as defined by IRC Section 162(e), are disclosed to the U.S. Congress on a quarterly basis.
-In addition, the Company files semi-annual reports detailing certain Federal Election Commission Act (FECA) contributions, honorary contributions, presidential library contributions, and payments for event costs.
+RTX’s federal lobbying activities are conducted in full compliance with the Lobbying Disclosure Act, the Byrd Amendment, and all internal lobbying-related Policies.
+As such, the Company's lobbying activities and expenses, as defined by IRC Section 162(e), are reported to the U.S. Congress on a quarterly basis.
+In addition, the Company files semi-annual reports detailing certain Federal Election Commission Act contributions, honorary contributions, presidential library contributions, and payments for event costs.
 These reports are publicly accessible at the U. S. House of Representatives Office of the Clerk and the U.S Senate Office of Public Records websites.